Mark Carter, Chief Business Development Officer, GlobalReach Technology

-At the Wireless Global Congress, Summer webinar series, last week, I shared my perspective of the commercial impetus for the WBA’s OpenRoaming.
-As a Wi-Fi industry veteran I can see this is a clear game changer.
+At the Wireless Global Congress, Summer webinar series, last week, we shared our perspective of the commercial impetus for the WBA’s OpenRoaming.
+We can see this is a clear game changer.
 It offers a frictionless and secure method of accessing potentially 500m public hotspots and the estimated two billion private enterprise locations globally.

 The headlines are that it: